 - Customer reviews on Yelp can be a source of inspiration, ideas, and encouragement.
 Whether it’s putting a honey bear in the guest’s condiment area or just “keep doing what you’re doing!”, combing through customer reviews can lead to the affirmation or improvement restaurant owners want.
 One Noodle Bar owner in Palm Beach, Florida said he always looks forward to reading over his Yelp reviews, both the good ones and the not-so-good ones.

 “All and any customer feedback is helpful!
 It’s a must for growing our business, this is why we value tools like Yelp to help better our restaurants, whether it’s positive or negative feedback it’s how you use these tools to better your business that’s most important!”

 Whether you’re not on Yelp yet or you’re an experienced Yelper, it’s time to augment your Yelp activity and generate more foot traffic for your restaurant.

 One the biggest challenges is reading and responding to every review on Yelp and other sites.
 Womply Reputation Defense makes it easy and saves time by letting you manage all your reviews from one place.
 Take a look at how it’s helped a bunch of restaurant owners:

 - The Gables at Chadds Ford, Pennsylvania

 Did you enjoy “Restaurant owners: Why Yelp is more important than your own website”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.

 By submitting this form you agree to Womply’s Services Agreement